dpkp/kafka-python/README.rst

-Python client for the Apache Kafka distributed stream processing system. kafka-python is designed to function much like the official java client, with a sprinkling of pythonic interfaces (e.g., consumer iterators).
+Python client for the Apache Kafka distributed stream processing system. kafka-python is designed to function much like the official java client, with a sprinkling of pythonic interfaces (Example : consumer iterators).

 kafka-python is best used with newer brokers (0.9+), but is backwards-compatible with older versions (to 0.8.0).
 Some features will only be enabled on newer brokers.